-If you’re looking for the best (and the smallest) ATX cases money can buy, you’ve come to the right place.
+If you’re looking for the best (and the smallest) ATX case money can buy, you’ve come to the right place.
 I’ve procured the ultimate “smallest ATX case” list so you can make the best decisision when purchasing your next case!

 When it comes to building a gaming PC, choosing the right case is incredibly important.